thunderbird89/esf/stories/story-knock-knock.md

 > "Let's go introduce ourselves," she said.
 "Before debriefing pulls us in different directions."

 Morse nodded, and the two of them started walking toward the Federation section of the docking bay, where pilots were finishing their own post-flight procedures.
-Around them, the docking bay continued its organized chaos—ground crews, medical personnel, officers coordinating the aftermath of a battle that had ended just minutes ago.
+Around them, the docking bay continued its organized chaos - ground crews, medical personnel, officers coordinating the aftermath of a battle that had ended just minutes ago.

 Behind them, Okuu's Talon sat on its pad, the grinning hell raven on its nose watching over the bay with fierce determination, nuclear cannon at the ready.